aduth/pi_sense_hc_sr04_c/README.md

 # HC-SR04 Distance

-Simple distance measurement program for the [HC-SR04 Ultrasonic Distance Sensor](https://www.adafruit.com/product/4007) on Raspberry Pi, written in C. Outputs a float value to standard output representing the measured distance in centimeters.
+Simple distance measurement program for the [HC-SR04 Ultrasonic Distance Sensor](https://www.adafruit.com/product/4007) on Raspberry Pi, written in C. Outputs a float value to standard output representing the measured distance in centimeters, to three decimal places.

 ## Requirements